 - Remember that there is a deadline in which you need to have applied to have your papers remarked or rechecked.
 The closing date is 18 January 2019.

 A small tip from our side: make sure you don’t leave the registration too late.
 If you have the smallest inkling that you would like to get your results checked or write the supplementary exam, do it as soon as you can.
-You don’t want to suddenly realise that you missed the deadline and then it’s too late.
+You don’t want to suddenly realize that you missed the deadline and then it’s too late.